 So, you have blue eyes; lucky you!
 Blue is one of the rarest, and also one of the most sought-after eye colors to have (probably because it’s rarer).
 There are countless different shades of blue, but if you have them, you probably want to make them stand out!
 If you’re having trouble figuring out how to do just that, then we have the solutions you need, and all of the methods to make blue eyes pop with makeup.
 Let’s get started!

 Let’s get back first, to talking about shades.
 Blue eyes are usually separated into three categories: light blue, gray-blue, and dark blue.
-Light blue typically features sky blue and silver shades, where gray-blue is (obviously) gray with special appearances by green shades.
+Light blue typically emphasizes sky blue and silver shades, where gray-blue is (obviously) gray with special appearances by green shades.
 Dark blue is pretty easy to guess, and is the darkest of them all, with a color similar to our oceans.
-Not every makeup item works the same for one shade as it would on another, so keep this in mind before anything else!
+Not every makeup item works the same for one shade as it would on another, so keep this in mind!

 Looking for the best eyeshadow palette for blue eyes?
 Or maybe you’re just looking for a singular shade to make them really stand out?
 We’ve got you covered.
 Using just the right shades of eyeshadow is one of the most essential and honestly easiest methods to help your peepers stand out.